HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 {{ figure_markup(
     image="top-selector-classes.png",
     caption="The most popular class names by the percent of pages.", description="Bar graph showing the CSS class names used on the most pages.
 Mobile and desktop have similar results.
-On mobile the top class name is active at 47% of pages.
-Next is fa on 33% of pages, other classes prefixed with fa on 32%, and classes prefixed with wp on 31%.
-The rest of the top 10 classes in descending order are: button with 27% adoption, pull-right, emoji, and disabled at 26%, and finally pull-left and title at 25%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=1082092053&format=interactive",
+On mobile the top class name is `active` at 47% of pages.
+Next is `fa` on 33% of pages, other classes prefixed with `fa` on 32%, and classes prefixed with `wp` on 31%.
+The rest of the top 10 classes in descending order are: `button` with 27% `adoption`, `pull-right`, `emoji`, and `disabled` at 26%, and finally `pull-left` and `title` at 25%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSPMUe75uC8laUvzfECAPpT9fPoTdZA6FYDULorsUzKVmLmagphzh1UoXRcmyd6a3gxqr6dxIhmJyv5/pubchart?oid=1082092053&format=interactive",
     height="691",
     sheets_gid="1020483137",